dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 ### Errors

 Whenever a crash happens or an unexpected error, we collect information surrounding the error to help us diagnose the problem and fix it.
-For more information, see [[Error Reporting|dendron.dev.errors.reporting]].
+For more information, see [[Error Reporting|dev.errors.reporting]].

 | Field     | Attributes | Description                                                                                                   |
 | --------: | :--------: | ------------------------------------------------------------------------------------------------------------- |